Set-Theoretical Problems in Asymptology: The Higson corona of a coarse space

-Since every function $f:X\to \IR$ with $\E$-bounded support is slowly oscillating, for every $\E$-bounded set $B\subseteq X$ the closure $\overline{\delta(B)}$ is an open subset of $h(X,\E)$.
+Since every function $f:X\to \IC$ with $\E$-bounded support is slowly oscillating, for every $\E$-bounded set $B\subseteq X$ the closure $\overline{\delta(B)}$ is an open subset of $h(X,\E)$.
 Then the complement is a compact subset of $h(X,\E)$, called the {\em Higson corona} of $(X,\E)$.
 If each bounded set in $(X,\E)$ is finite, then the Higson corona $\hbar(X,\E)$ coincides with the remainder $h(X,\E)\setminus \delta(X)$ of the Higson compactification of $X$.

-By the Higson corona of a coarse structure $\E$ on a set $X$ we shall understand the Higson corona of the coarse space $(X,\E)$.
+By the {\em Higson corona} of a coarse structure $\E$ on a set $X$ we will understand the Higson corona of the coarse space $(X,\E)$.
 More information on Higson (and other coronas) can be found in \cite{b5}, \cite{BP-H}, and \cite{Roe}.